USRSE/usrse.github.io/_posts/newsletters/2024-03-28-newsletter.md

 Part of the Alfred P. Sloan Foundation grant for US-RSE has been delegated for the [Community and Travel Funds program](https://us-rse.org/funds-and-awards/).
 Members of US-RSE can apply for funds for community or individual purposes for event costs, get-togethers, travel funding, and more.

 The next application deadline is **March 31, 2024**.
 See the [Community and Travel Funds page](https://us-rse.org/funds-and-awards/) for more details.

+<a name="community-awards"></a>
+# Community Awards program

+In 2024, US-RSE is proud to unveil a new initiative aimed at honoring individuals who have significantly contributed to the Research Software Engineering community.
+This initiative is designed to recognize their dedication and support in furthering the mission and objectives of US-RSE.

+The US-RSE Community Awards are intended for individuals actively advancing the mission of US-RSE.
+There are two awards available.
+The Excellence in Service Award acknowledges outstanding dedication to advancing the US-RSE mission.
+The Impact Award recognizes notable contributions and influence within the RSE profession.

+For additional details on how to nominate someone, or yourself, please visit the [Community Awards page](https://us-rse.org/community-awards/).
+Nominations will close **March 29, 2024**.

 <a name="conference2024"></a>